-An exercise like the Money Map can help you discover where money is spent and who has purchasing authority in an organization.
+An exercise like the Money Map can help you discover where money is spent and who has purchasing authority – and who the right buyer profiles are – in an organization.

 You’ll want to go after the largest budgets available for your product.
+Target the right buyer profiles.
 You may have to convince economic influencers to transfer spend to your solution, but the reward is there if you’re willing to go the distance.

 More on Buyer Profiles